-Johanna Ralston is an Executive in Residence at the Geneva Centre for Security Policy and was CEO of the World Heart Federation for six years, as well as Vice Chair of the NCD Alliance.
-Johanna’s work in global NCDs started in 1999 when she was hired by American Cancer Society to build the global cancer and tobacco control Programme, much of which served as the basis for the global NCD advocacy movement.
-At the World Heart Federation Johanna worked to elevate CVD and other NCDs on the global agenda.
-Johanna is now a global fellow at Geneva Centre for Security Policy where she is writing on issues of health and security, including around the narrative for NCDs.
-Johanna has served on numerous advisory boards and expert groups for the World Health Organization, World Economic Forum, London School of Hygiene and Tropical Medicine, and has published in Lancet, Global Heart, European Heart Journal, and Huffington Post.
+Prior to joining WOF Johanna was an Executive in Residence at Geneva Centre for Security Policy, writing on issues of health and security, and she is chair of the Global Health Security course.
+Johanna also supported Sania Nishtar in her campaign for Director General of WHO.
+Johanna serves on numerous advisory boards and expert groups for the World Health Organization, World Economic Forum, London School of Hygiene and Tropical Medicine, and has published in Lancet, Global Heart, European Heart Journal, and Huffington Post.
 Johanna studied at Harvard Business School and Johns Hopkins Bloomberg School of Public Health.
 A citizen of Sweden and the United State, she is currently based in Geneva.

 Archie Turnbull has been involved in the development of EU Public Health policy for over two decades in the areas of tobacco control, cancer and respiratory disease prevention as Executive Director of the International Union against Cancer (UICC) and subsequently the European Respiratory Society (ERS) and currently as President of the Smoke Free Partnership (SFP) – organisations that are active players in advocacy and public health campaigns in Europe.
 Under his leadership, the UICC established one of the first tobacco control lobbyists in Brussels.
 As a result, and over time, there was greater involvement of disease specific organisations in European advocacy which led, indirectly, to the creation of EPHA.
 He was also one of the founders of the Smoke Free Partnership and chairs the Strategy Group for European tobacco control.
 Born in Edinburgh, Scotland and trained as an accountant and a banker, he moved to Switzerland in 1966.
 He became involved in development aid programmes, including directing a foundation specialising in micro credit, long before this field became fashionable.
 In 1985 he moved into the management of medically related international organisations.
 Archie retired from the active management of ERS at the end of 2007 but continues activities in European tobacco control, as an advisor to the WHO, and, during 2009, as advisor to the EPHA Finance and Executive Committees.